Funtikmq/SOPM_25_Chat/README.md

 - Style the application .

 *Atitienei Eliza*:
--Develop the Express server and WebSocket logic with Socket.IO.
+- Develop the Express server and WebSocket logic with Socket.IO.
 - Define API endpoints for users, chat history, and authentication.
 - Design and manage the MongoDB schema (messages, users).
 - Handle connection between frontend and database.